Budapestby VisitCity Guides

 Adventure Caving in Pálvölgyi-Mátyáshegyi System

-For more physically demanding underground exploration, the Pálvölgyi-Mátyáshegyi cave system offers Hungary's longest cave network within the Danube-Ipoly National Park.
-These 3-hour adventure caving expeditions involve climbing over rocks and crawling through narrow passages, creating what guides describe as a "nature-made playground."
+If you want a real physical challenge, the Pálvölgyi-Mátyáshegyi cave system is Hungary's longest cave network.
+These 3-hour adventure trips involve climbing over rocks and crawling through narrow passages.
+The guides call it a "nature-made playground," which is pretty accurate.

 Rock Climbing and High-Rope Adventures